Abdelrhman-Sayed70/OOP/K-Interface/README.md

 # Interface
 - **`Contract`**
-- A list of method signatures (abstract methods) without abstract keyword
+- A list of method signatures (abstract methods) without abstract keyword, default methods
 - Enhance security and code privacy which the implementation can done using APIs
-- Class implements all Interface methods
+- Class implements all Interface abstract methods
 - Interface can extend more than one Interface
 - Can be used to achieve multiple inheritances in Java as a class can implement more than one interface
 - Naming Convention. end with `able` or start with `Can` [Movable or CanMove]